Emerson (footballer, born 1972): Club career

 Emerson moved to Greece, joining Skoda Xanthi in the summer of 2005.
 After having stayed there only six months, he was transferred to AEK Athens, in January 2006.
-On 21 November 2006, he played the whole match in the 1–0 victory against the eventuall champions, Milan for the UEFA Champions League.
+On 21 November 2006, he played the whole match in the 1–0 victory against the eventual champions, Milan for the UEFA Champions League.

 On 23 May 2007, Emerson was released by AEK and signed for 2006–07 Cypriot First Division champions APOEL.
 However, in January of the following year, he returned to Brazil and ended his career playing for lowly Madureira Esporte Clube, at the Rio de Janeiro State League.

 In pop culture

-Emerson is widely known in Hungary, due an infamous interview with his former teammate Péter Lipcsei, who referred to Emerson as "black Emerson".
+Emerson is widely known in Hungary, due to an infamous interview with his former teammate Péter Lipcsei, who referred to Emerson as "black Emerson".